gabbyepelle/Cookie-Cats-A-B-Test-Analysis/README.md

 ## Hypothesis

-**If** the first gate is moved from level 30 to level 40, **then** 7-day player retention will decrease, **because** the earlier gate creates a natural break that reinforces the habit of returning to the game before players have had a chance to disengage.
+**If** the first gate is moved from level 30 to level 40, then 7-day retention will increase, because players will have more time to become invested in the game before hitting friction.

 ## Statistical Design